Best ways to store and organize Christmas decorations

 Flatten your artificial tree as much as you can and then use belts to tie the tree.

 Another way to shrink the Christmas tree is by wrapping it with cling wrap.

 Wrap the tree with a trash bag or place it on a dry cleaning laundry bag or big shopping bag (Ikea style).

 Getting a plastic storage box or a bag that is designed for Christmas tree storage is a good solution.
 If you choose the Christmas tree bag, look for tear-resistant and make sure it is the size required for your Christmas tree.

 5. The Wreath

 Not everyone has one but for the ones who do, there is an easy way to store these.
-A small, quick investment of a crush-proof wreath case or a wreath storage bag will save your wreath from damages that may come to it.
+A small, quick investment is a crush-proof wreath case or a wreath storage bag that will save your wreath from damages that may come to it.

-The crush-proof case will keep those fragile twigs and dried berries from experiencing an injury throughout the time it is stored.
+The crush-proof case will keep those fragile twigs and dried berries from experiencing damage throughout the time it is stored.

-If you want to go the DIY route, an easy way to store wreaths is by wrapping them in plastic and hang them in a closet.
+If you want to go the DIY route, an easy way to store wreaths is by wrapping them in plastic and hanging them in a closet.

 Or remove the hooks from a hanger and hang the wreaths covered in a plastic garment bag.
 Then place the hooks with the wreaths on a rod.